 - Ensures that a mutually agreed upon set of expectations and goals are in place at the outset of the postdoctoral training.

-- Provides adequate facilities, resources and guidance to achieve the agreed upon goals of the project.
+- Provides adequate facilities, resources, and guidance to achieve the agreed upon goals of the postdoctoral scholar.

 - Ensures timely submission of the scholar’s research for publication/presentation and that he/she gets appropriate credit

-- Provides adequate guidance and mentoring in manuscript preparation and presentation of scientific information.
+- Provides adequate guidance and mentoring in manuscript preparation and presentation of scientific work.

-- Ensures that a scholar attends Orientation and mandatory Responsible Conduct in Research (RCR) Workshop in the freshman year.
+- Ensures that a postdoctoral scholar attends Orientation and mandatory Responsible Conduct in Research (RCR) workshop in their first year.

-- Encourages scholars to attend career development workshops/seminars (i.e., grant-writing workshops, placement workshops and workshops to improve scientific writing and presentation).
+- Encourages scholars to attend career development workshops/seminars and complete certificate programs.

 - Understands that wellness is a critical part of any successful and sustainable scientific career and takes proactive steps to foster the physical, mental, and emotional wellbeing of their mentees.